ℹ️ Note

 From Childhood to College

 God’s faithfulness to me is linked with his faithfulness to my parents.
-They both grew up in nominally Roman Catholic homes, and came to relationship with Christ shortly before my birth.
-When I came along, their church environment was a mixture between conservative Baptist and non-denominational.
+They both grew up Roman Catholic.
+When I came along, they had recently left the Roman Catholic Church for conservative evangelicalism.
 And yet, their departure from the Roman Catholic Church was still recent enough that my grandmother persuaded them to have me baptized as a baby.
 This was when the first seeds of faith were sown into my life.

 At age five, I prayed the “sinner’s prayer” after my dad shared the gospel with me.
 But after I read the first Left Behind book at age ten, I was terrified about my eternal destiny.
 After all, I could not directly remember my mindset at age five.
 Was I really sincere, or did I merely pray the prayer to make my dad happy?
 Searching for certainty, I lost many hours of sleep worrying that my family members were being raptured without me that very moment.